dev-j03l/dev-j03l/README.md

 Hi 👋 My name is Joel Mathew Jojan
 ==================================

 I’m currently studying Computer Science at Trinity College Dublin, and I’ve always been driven by a passion for creating new things.
 I love combining technical skills with creative design to bring fresh ideas to life.
-Right now, I’m still figuring out where I want to take my degree, but I’m particularly interested in AI/ML, robotics, and web/app development.
+Right now, I’m still figuring out where I want to take my degree, but I’m particularly interested in AI/ML, robotics, cybersecurity, and web/app development.
 I’m excited to explore these areas more and see where they might take me.

 * 🌍  I'm based in Dublin, Ireland
 * ✉️  You can contact me at [joelmathewjojan@gmail.com](mailto:joelmathewjojan@gmail.com)